Rehearsal and Performance Guidelines

 In the concert & recital halls

-These pianos are tuned and maintained on a frequent basis so they will perform optimally for your recital.
-It is essential for you to practice good hygiene to keep these pianos safe and available for everyone to use.
+These pianos are tuned and maintained on a frequent basis so they will perform optimally for your performance.
 Please help us by following these guidelines:

 • These pianos are to be used for scheduled rehearsals, recordings, or concerts only.
 They are not to be used as practice pianos under any circumstances.
 All performance venue usage must be scheduled in advance.
 Abusing this policy will result in disciplinary action.

-• If you need to remove the piano lid you must inform the scheduling office and contact the piano technicians to ensure that this is done properly and does not damage the piano.
-The piano technicians will instruct and help you.
-If the lid must be removed or replaced before or after the 8AM-5PM hours you will need to make arrangements for help so it can be done safely.
-A minimum of 3 people are required to remove a concert grand lid without risking damage.
+• If you need to remove a grand piano lid you must inform the scheduling office and the piano technicians prior to removing the lid.
+The piano technicians will instruct and help you to ensure the lid is removed properly and damage does not occur to the piano.
+If the lid must be removed or replaced before or after the hours of 8AM-5PM, you will need to arrange for help so it can be done safely.
+A minimum of three people is required to remove a concert grand piano lid without risking damage.
 Piano #2 in Werner Recital Hall cannot have the lid removed for any reason.

-• Be careful when moving pianos on, around or off the stage.
-Piano legs are fragile and could snap if unintentionally pushed over an obstruction.
-Move slowly and keep pianos at least 6 inches away from walls, doorjambs or anything that could cause damage.
+• Exercise caution when moving pianos on, around, or off stage.
+Piano legs are fragile and can fail if unthinkingly pushed over an obstruction.
+Move slowly and keep pianos at least one foot away from walls, doorjambs, or anything that could cause damage.
+Piano dollies and piano wheel castors must be locked after moving a piano.

 • Do not remove the artist benches from the recital space or move any additional benches into the space from practice rooms, classrooms, or other areas within the school.
 If you need an additional bench for an event, please contact the piano technicians for assistance.

-• Protect the instrument during load in and strike.
-Be mindful of paint spatter and sawdust during the week onstage after load in.
+• Protect instruments during load in and strike.
+Be mindful of paint spatter and sawdust during the week onstage after load in and appropriately cover instruments as needed.

-• Please make sure that the instrument is covered every night before leaving the theatre.
+• Please make sure that the instrument is covered every night before leaving the space.

 In your office